ShrutiC-git/multi-cloud-k8s-with-terraform/README.md

     ```bash
     terraform -chdir=infra/gcp output nat_egress_ips
     ```
-    Copy the output and replace the placeholder IPs in `consul/consul-aws-values.yaml` under the `loadBalancerSourceRanges` annotation.
+    Copy the output and replace the placeholder IPs in `consul/consul-aws-values.yaml` under the `service.beta.kubernetes.io/aws-load-balancer-source-ranges` annotation.

 2.  **Deploy Consul to AWS (Primary):** Switch your `kubectl` context to the EKS cluster.
     ```bash